The Common Modifications Of A Ricer Car

 Rims make the car unstable (Photo Source: picuki)

-Huge Rims.
-Another expensive modification that does not even look good, let alone enhancing the performance.
+Another expensive modification that does not even look good, let alone enhance the performance.
 Some rims even cost more than the vehicle itself.

 The Bottom Line